omarcostahamido/PVM/README.md

 ### Set up the environment for PVM

-On each Raspberry Pi device you will need to run the following commands on the terminal to configure PVM:
+On each Raspberry Pi device, you will need to run the following commands on the terminal to configure PVM:

 ```bash
 # Clone the repo